hafthalion/supply-chain-tree/README.md

 1. JDK 21
 2. Docker

-To run and test the service you can follow these steps:
+To run and test the service locally you can follow these steps:
-1. Go to the project directory
+1. Go to the project directory (ideally in Git Bash)
-2. Run the start script: `run`
+2. Run the start script: `./run`
-5. Open the service API UI: [Open API docs](http://localhost:8080/swagger-ui/index.html)
+3. Open the service API UI: [Open API docs](http://localhost:8080/swagger-ui/index.html)
-6. Optionally create a large test tree using: [/test/tree/from/{fromNodeId}](http://localhost:8080/swagger-ui/index.html#/Supply%20chain%20tree%20API%20for%20testing/generateLargeTestTree)
+4. Optionally create a large test tree using: [/test/tree/from/{fromNodeId}](http://localhost:8080/swagger-ui/index.html#/Supply%20chain%20tree%20API%20for%20testing/generateLargeTestTree)

 For large trees use command line instead of UI to avoid browser freezes:
 ```shell